Arizona Supreme Court rules abortion ban from 1864 can be enforced

 "[W]e merely follow our limited constitutional role and duty to interpret the law as written," Lopez wrote.

 The court also stayed the enforcement of the 1864 ban for 14 days, to enable the parties to return to the trial court to pursue other matters in the case.
-Beyond the stay, there is also a delayed enforcement agreement in place that was signed by former Arizona Attorney General Mark Brnovich that effectively extends the stay for another 45 days.
+Beyond the stay, there is also a delayed enforcement agreement in place that was signed by former Arizona Attorney General Mark Brnovich that effectively extends the stay for another 45 days beyond the 14-day period.

+On Wednesday, former President Donald Trump said the state Supreme Court went too far in its ruling.
+"It's all about state's rights, and that'll be straightened out," Trump said.
+"I'm sure that the governor and everybody else are going to bring it back into reason and that'll be taken care of, I think very quickly."
+Gov. Katie Hobbs is a Democrat, and both chambers of the Arizona Legislature are controlled by Republicans.

 The law says that "a person who provides, supplies or administers to a pregnant woman, or procures such woman to take any medicine, drugs or substance, or uses or employs any instrument or other means whatever, with intent thereby to procure the miscarriage of such woman, unless it is necessary to save her life, shall be punished by imprisonment in the state prison for not less than two years nor more than five years."